simbados/sb/README.md

-# Constraints
+# Reimplementation of node-safe

-- If your binary starts with a - you can not use sb for now
+- Currently in development
+- Reimplementation of node-safe (https://github.com/berstend/node-safe) in go

+Release tbd